MADITIS/Go-Search-Request/README.md

-# 🚀 Go Telegram Bot with Docker, Redis, and MongoDB
+# 🚀 Search & Request Bot Written in Go.

 This project is a powerful request and search Telegram bot 🤖, built using Go and leveraging Docker, Redis, and MongoDB.
 It features a sleek web UI for search results and supports caching for lightning-fast performance.